-- The beneficiary’s doctor must order skilled nursing care, which requires the skills and oversight of professional personnel, such as registered nurses, licensed practical nurses, physical therapists, occupational therapists, speech-language pathologists or audiologists.
+- The beneficiary’s doctor must order skilled nursing care, which requires the skills and oversight of professional personnel (e.g., registered nurses, licensed practical nurses, physical therapists, occupational therapists, speech-language pathologists or audiologists).

-- The beneficiary requires skilled care on a daily basis and the specific services needed must be ones that can only be provided in an SNF on an inpatient basis.
-(If care in an SNF is needed for skilled rehabilitation services only, it is still considered daily care even if the therapy services are only offered 5 or 6 days a week.)
+- The beneficiary requires skilled care on a daily basis and the specific services needed must be ones that can only be provided in a SNF on an inpatient basis.
+(If care in a SNF is needed for skilled rehabilitation services only, it is still considered daily care even if the therapy services are only offered 5 or 6 days a week.)

 - The beneficiary must need skilled services for the medical condition that was treated during their qualifying three-day hospital stay or a related condition.
-(For example, if you are receiving covered care because you broke your hip and then have a stroke, Medicare may cover rehabilitation services for the stroke, even if you no longer need rehabilitation for your hip.)
+(E.g., if you are admitted as an inpatient because you had a stroke and then break your hip while in the hospital, Medicare may cover senior rehab services for your hip even if they are no longer needed for stroke recovery.)

-- A beneficiary’s prescribed skilled services must be reasonable and necessary for the diagnosis or treatment of their eligible condition.
+- The skilled services a doctor has prescribed must be reasonable and necessary for the diagnosis or treatment of the beneficiary’s eligible condition.

-How Long will Medicare Pay for a Stay in a Skilled Nursing Facility?
+How Long Does Medicare Pay for Rehab in a SNF?

 If a beneficiary meets all the requirements above, the amount Medicare covers depends on how long they need to stay in the SNF because coverage decreases over time.
-Keep in mind that seniors with Medigap policies or Medicare Advantage Plans may have additional coverage for SNF stays.
-Here is a breakdown of how Medicare covers SNF stays:
+Keep in mind that those with Medigap policies or Medicare Advantage Plans may have additional coverage for senior rehab stays.

-- Days 1 through 20: Medicare pays the full cost for each benefit period.
+- Days 1–20: Medicare pays the full cost for each benefit period.

-- After 100 days: Medicare provides no coverage after 100 days.
-Beneficiaries must pay for any additional days out of pocket, apply for Medicaid coverage, explore other payment options or risk discharge from the facility.
+- Days 101 and beyond: Medicare provides no rehab coverage after 100 days.
+Beneficiaries must pay for any additional days completely out of pocket, apply for Medicaid coverage, explore other payment options or risk discharge from the facility.

-Sometimes beneficiaries take “breaks” from this care that can change their eligibility for coverage.
+Sometimes beneficiaries take “breaks” from senior rehab that can change their eligibility for coverage.
 For example, if a beneficiary leaves the SNF for less than 30 days and then needs to return for the same medical condition (or a related one), they will not need another qualifying three-day hospital stay to be eligible for additional SNF coverage left in their benefit period.

 If the break lasts for 60 consecutive days, then this triggers the end of a benefit period and the beneficiary’s SNF benefits are renewed only after they meet the above requirements again.